$(\varphi,\Gamma)$-modules over relatively discrete algebras: Preliminaries on condensed mathematics

+\begin{remark} Let $\Pcal$ be a property of $\underline{\Acal}(\ast)$-modules (resp.\ $\underline{\Acal}(\ast)$-algebras).
+Then the property $\Pcal$ can naturally be defined for relatively discrete modules (resp.\ algebras) over $\Acal$ as well.
+For example, suppose that $\Acal$ is static.
+Then a relatively discrete and finitely generated $\Acal$-module means a relatively discrete $\Acal$-module whose underlying $\Acal(\ast)$-module is finitely generated.
+When it is clear from the context that the modules (resp.\ algebras) are relatively discrete, we simply omit the phrase “relatively discrete.” \end{remark}

-\begin{remark} It is easy to show that $M\in \Dcal(\Acal)$ is a perfect complex if and only if it lies in the sub $\infty$-category generated under retracts, shifts, and finite colimits by $\underline{\Acal}$. \end{remark}
+\begin{remark} It is easy to show that $M\in \Dcal(\Acal)$ is a perfect complex if and only if it lies in the full subcategory generated under retracts, shifts, and finite colimits by $\underline{\Acal}$.
+Similarly, $M\in \Dcal(\Acal)$ is relatively discrete if and only if it lies in the full subcategory generated under retracts, shifts, and small colimits by $\underline{\Acal}$.
+In particular, if $M\in \Dcal(\Acal)$ is relatively discrete, then it is nuclear by \cite[Proposition 13.13]{CM}. \end{remark}